-Show your #troopthanks by sharing a message, photo or video on Twitter, Facebook or Instagram.
+Show your #TROOPTHANKS by sharing a message, photo or video on Twitter, Facebook, or Instagram.
 Or just use the link below.
-We'll donate $1* for every message, up to $1 million, to nonprofits that help our veterans transition back to civilian life.
+We'll donate $1* for every message, up to $1 million, to Wounded Warrior Project which helps our veterans transition back to civilian life.

 Alex Rolinski: My service will always be with me..it’s a big part of my life obviously.

 Lacy Dodd Miske: Every time you get in that seat of the helicopter, you really think to yourself, this could be it.
 I don’t know if this is gonna be the last time or not.
 As much as I hated being away from my daughter, I was grateful that I was gonna be able to be a part of the mission.

 Franklin Robinson: There’s nothing like it.
 There’s nothing like it.
 I don’t care what walk of life, skin color, um you know sexual preference…no matter what it is.
 We all came together and we were supporting each other.
 I’m never going to forget it, and that’s what I love about the Marines.

 Alex Rolinski: It’s it’s almost like a separate chapter..so you picture like Alex as Army Alex and then Alex as Banker Alex.
 It’s two different people almost, because the experiences you go through but yet you carry some of that over into what you do in the civilian world.

 Lacy Dodd Miske: When you get out of the military, it’s like you lose a part of your identity.
 You lose a part of who you were.